codefresh-io/steps/incubating/trivy/README.md

 - **TRIVY_IGNORE_LIST**.
 List of vulnerabilities to ingore.
 Can be used in conjunction with **TRIVY_IGNORE_FILE**.
 - **TRIVY_USERNAME**.
 DockerHub username.
 Required in case of private registry.
 - **TRIVY_PASSWORD**.
 DockerHub password.
 Required in case of private registry.
+- **SKIP_EMPTY**.
+Do not attach to the report message images with empty vulnerabilities list.

 ## Example
 ```yaml